fairscape/fairscape.github.io/install/install.md

 Kubernetes Cluster | Cloud: <a href="https://cloud.google.com/kubernetes-engine">Google Kubernetes Engine</a> <br> Local instance: <a href="https://minikube.sigs.k8s.io/docs/start/">Minikube</a> / <a href="https://www.docker.com/products/docker-desktop">docker-desktop</a>
 Git | [Install](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 > **_NOTE:_**  For local cluster 4 or more cpus are recommended.
-If using minikube use --cpus=4 or more.
-To adjust in docker desktop goto docker preferences then edit the number of cpus.
+If using minikube use --cpus=4.
+To adjust in docker desktop goto docker preferences -> Resources then edit the number of cpus.

 ## Step 1: Check Prerequisites